Znis/LF-SE-Fellowship-2024-Minor-Project-Eclipse-of-the-Lantern/README.md

 ## Usage
-Clone the repository and and open the folder then run the following commands.
+Clone the repository and open the folder then run the following commands.
 ```python
 npm install
 npm run dev